redbear/Duo/docs/dfu-util_installation_guide.md

 * Rename it to `dfu-util.exe`

 * Append the path of the `dfu-util.exe` to the system environment variable `Path`: "My Computer" > "Properties" > "Advanced" > "Environment Variables" > "Path".
 Please note that paths in the variable `Path` are seperated by semicolon `;`.
+This will allow dfu-util to be executed globally in command prompt.

 ### OSX